2-Month-Old Baby

 Can you sleep-train a 2-month-old?

-If baby isn’t sleeping well, you may be wondering if sleep-training a 2-month-old is possible.
-Sorry to say though that most doctors will tell you to wait until baby is at least 3 to 4 months old.
+If baby isn’t sleeping well, you may be wondering if sleep training a 2-month-old is possible.
+Sorry to say that most doctors will tell you to wait until baby is at least 4 months old.
 That’s when many babies tend to naturally feed less at night and have more established sleep patterns.
+There’s hope for the sleep-deprived though: You can start establishing a bedtime routine for baby now.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.